youfoundron/react-redux-collect/README.md

 ![screen shot 2017-04-08 at 3 01 55 pm](https://cloud.githubusercontent.com/assets/4658359/24832048/0342a57a-1c6d-11e7-8462-aab689054e54.png)
 *screenshot from [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)*

-This function implements the same core functionality as react-redux-connect-helper's `connectStateValue`, but by buildling up `mapStateToProps` and `mapDispatchToProps` arguments to be passed to a _single_ [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) call.
+This function implements the same core functionality as react-redux-connect-helper's `connectStateValue`, but by building up `mapStateToProps` and `mapDispatchToProps` arguments to be passed to a _single_ [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) call.

+Collect some values in state and connect them as props. :+1:

 ## Usage